God sent his Singers upon earth

 But the most perfect harmony."

-We are busy working to bring Henry Wadsworth Longfellow's "The Singers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Singers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Singers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.